China Renews Yellow Alert For Thick Fog - UrduPoint

 China Renews Yellow Alert For Thick Fog

-Throughout Thursday, heavy fog is expected to blanket central and southern parts of the Yellow Sea, the western part of the East China Sea, and coastal waters of Jiangsu, Zhejiang and Fujian, according to the National Meteorological Center.
+From Monday morning to Tuesday morning, heavy fog is expected to blanket parts of the Yellow Sea and the East China Sea, coastal waters of Liaodong Peninsula, Shandong Peninsula, Zhejiang and Fujian, and waters near the mouth of the Yangtze River, according to the National Meteorological Center.

-Drivers have been asked to observe safe speeds, and airports, freeways and ports have been told to take appropriate safety measures.
+Drivers have been asked to observe safe speeds, while airports, freeways and ports have been told to take appropriate safety measures.

 China has a four-tier color-coded warning system for severe weather, with red being the most serious, followed by orange, yellow and blue.